 Scope and Content

-Series 2, Organization, 1930-, contains information on general organizational matters; included in the series are the original and revised constitution and by-laws, a procedures manual, and reports.
+Series 2, Organization, 1930-2009, contains information on general organizational matters; included in the series are the original and revised constitution and by-laws, policies and procedures manuals, and reports.
 It is arranged alphabetically by type of document.

 Series 3, Executive Council/Board, 1933-, includes correspondence of members with one another and with members of CLA units, sections, and committees, as well as minutes of meetings, reports, and information pertaining to the general administration of the association.
 It is arranged chronologically.

 Series 4, Presidential and Executive Director Correspondence, 1931-, contains general correspondence between these officers as well as with other members of the CLA; it is arranged by date.
-(There is a significant gap for the period 1970-1990).
+(There are significant gaps for the period since 1970).
 The series also includes letters and articles (1978-1984) concerning the CLA's refusal to include The Wanderer in the Catholic Periodical and Literature Index.

 Series 5, Committees, 1929-, consists of correspondence, minutes, and reports; it is arranged alphabetically by name of committee.

 Series 6, Activities, 1939-, documents the Regina Medal, awarded since 1959 for sustained achievement by authors of children's literature; the Catholic Book Week, established in 1940 to publicize quality Catholic literature and encourage good reading on the part of Catholic patrons of public and private lending libraries; and other activities.
 The series is arranged alphabetically by topic.